anonymous-cupholder/wifi-diagnostics/README.md

 8. **USB Devices Configuration**: Lists USB device configurations using `usbconfig`.
 9. **PCI Devices Configuration**: Lists PCI device configurations using `pciconf`.
 10. **System Information**: Collects basic system information using `uname`.
-11. **Configure Network Interface**: Configures the network interface with the provided SSID and password based on the device type (e.g., rtwn0, iwn0, ath0).
+11. **Configure Network Interface**: Configures the network interface with the provided SSID and password based on the device type.
 12. **Restart Network Services**: Restarts network services if issues are detected.
-13. **All of the above**: Run all diagnostics.
+13. **All of the above**: Runs all diagnostics.
-14. **Exit**: Exit the script.
+14. **Exit**: Exits the script.

 ### Interactive Mode